ibra/self/src/pages/poetry/2024/lists-in-pen.md

 <br>
 The cuts in the glint of his eye and the
 burns outside.
 The flares scorching his
-iris and the gaps in his hands failing
+wrists and the gaps in his hands failing
 <br>
 to fling them away.
 Blinded to reap
 from the gardens in which he keeps tilling.